Cybonic/DL_vineyard_segmentation_study/README.md

 Link: https://drive.google.com/drive/folders/1iyrKndWzG9lOM-aVLs2gt3kgJUt0ychE?usp=sharing

-The dataset contains data from four vineyards of central Portugal: Esac (at Coimbra), Valdoeiro and Quinta de Baixo.
+The dataset contains data from three vineyards of central Portugal: Esac (at Coimbra), Valdoeiro and Quinta de Baixo.
 The data was acquired with a UAS that had a multispectral sensor and a high-definition camera onboard.
 The acquired images were used to build orthomosaics and digital surface models (DSM) from the respective plots.

 The dataset comprises:
-- Mulstispectral (MS) orthomosaics (R,G,B,RE,NIR, and Thermal)
+- **Mulstispectral** (MS) orthomosaics (R,G,B,RE,NIR, and Thermal)
-- High-definition (HD) orthomosaics (R,G,D)
+- **High-definition** (HD) orthomosaics (R,G,D)
-- Digital Surface Models
+- **Digital Surface Models** (DSM)

 ![figure](vineyard_outline.png)

-Figure 1: Outline of the four vineyards:
+Figure 1: Outline of the three vineyards:

 |           | RGB-HS     | DSM     |    RGB-MS| False-Color RE-R-G   |
 |:----------|:----------:|:-------:|:--------:|:---------------------:|